Trade Federation Charter

 B. Eligibility

 For an individual to become the Chief Justice of the Trade Federation, a citizen of the Trade Federation must be nominated by the Viceroy.
-After the nomination, the Cabinet will vote on the nomination and a majority of 2/3rds of the Cabinet is required to make the nominee the official Chief Justice.
+The Cabinet members will vote on the nomination, requiring a 2/3rds majority to elevate the nominee to the Chief Justice.
+In the event that the voting Cabinet members dismiss the nominee, or a 2/3rds majority is not achieved, the Viceroy must nominate another citizen for the position.

 C. Succession